jsdealy/latin/miscellae/guideToLatinConversation.md

 Paciscor, pactus sum.
 pacisci, to treat.

-Pando, pandi, pan-
-sum and passum, pan-
-dere, to extend.
+Pando, pandi, pansum and passum, pandere, to extend.

-Pango, panxi or pe-
-pigi, pactum, pangere,
-to fasten in.
+Pango, panxi or pepigi, pactum, pangere, to fasten in.

 Parco, peperci and